Baharampur Lok Sabha constituency

 Baharampur Lok Sabha constituency (earlier known as Berhampore) is one of the 543 parliamentary constituencies in India.
 The constituency centres on Baharampur in West Bengal.
 All the seven assembly segments of No. 10 Baharampur Lok Sabha constituency are in Murshidabad district.

 Assembly segments

-As per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, parliamentary constituency no. 10 Baharampur is composed of the following assembly segments from 2009:
+As per order of the Delimitation Commission in respect of the delimitation of constituencies in West Bengal, parliamentary constituency no. 10 Baharampur is composed of the following assembly segments from 2009: